Last Updated: March 31st, 2021 at 2:14 pm

 POWERHOME opened business in its newest state in Indiana in April, and there are plans to grow further.

 Waller is an integral part of POWERHOME’s success.
-He’s spearheaded aligning the business with high-profile partnerships with four NFL teams, including the Carolina Panthers, Cleveland Browns, Detroit Lions and Pittsburgh Steelers, along with ones with the Cleveland Indians of MLB and Duke University Athletics.
+He’s spearheaded aligning the business with high-profile partnerships with four pro football teams, including the Carolina Panthers, Cleveland Browns, Detroit Lions and Pittsburgh Steelers, along with ones with the Cleveland Indians of pro baseball.
 Every partnership heightens POWERHOME’s brand, and the customers in these markets are heeding the call to green energy.
 Waller hosts sales meetings, motivating the people that make the business go with inspiring speeches.

 POWERHOME’s people and its accolades